SoftFeta/translate_romanize_keyword_search_title/README.md

 4. It cannot handle special Cyrillic characters like in Kazakh and Kyrgyz.
 5. It does not normalise accents.
 Basically it strips other diacritics or do nothing at all.
 6. German transliteration makes no sense.
-7. It does not work at all for systems not using Latin or Cyrillic characters.
+7. It does not work at all for systems not using Latin or Cyrillic characters. (although it claims it does)

 * `transliteration`